Making the tools for aiglets.

-When you are done the last couple of inches should be a uniform cone that comes to a point.
+When you are done the last couple of inches should be a uniform flat sided cone that comes to a point.
 You will want to take that sharp point off as it will not be needed.
-(If you leave it, you will at some time in the future end up needing band-aids and tissues to clean up the spot where you stuck yourself.)
+(If you leave it, at some time you will end up needing band-aids and tissues to clean up the spot where you stuck yourself.)

 Once you have the mandrel made, you will want to lay it on a strip of masking tape like the image to the right.
 A thicker tape works better here as you will need to peel it off the mandrel in one piece later

 Carefully, without wrinkling the tape, roll the tape around the mandrel until the tape is covering half of the metal.
 Using a new razor blade, trim the tape so the line you cut is in line with the center of the mandrel.
 This may take several tries to get it right.
 Once you have one half of the tape covering the mandrel, repeat this process with the other side of the tape.

 When you have the tape covering the end of the mandrel like the picture on the left, you can very carefully peel the tape from the mandrel.
 Put the tape on a piece of paper and trim the top so it is flat and trim a very slight bit off of the bottom.